JonKing93/pfdf/docs/api/segments.rst

 .. _pfdf.segments.Segments.area:

-.. py:method:: Segments.area(self, mask = None, terminal = False)
+.. py:method:: Segments.area(self, mask = None, *, units = "kilometers",  terminal = False)

-    Returns the areas of basins
+    Returns catchment areas

     .. dropdown:: Catchment Area

         ::

             self.area()
+            self.area(..., *, units)
+            self.area(..., *, terminal=True)

         Computes the total area of the catchment basin for each stream segment.
-The returned area will be in the same units as the pixel_area property.
+By default, returns areas in kilometers^2.
+Use the ``units`` option to return areas in other units (squared) instead.
+Supported units include: "base" (CRS base units), "meters", "kilometers", "feet", and "miles".
+By default, returns an area for each segment in the network.
+Set ``terminal=True`` to only return values for the terminal outlet basins.

     .. dropdown:: Masked Area